 Reminiscent of street markets around the world, DISCOVER a diverse collection of ethnically-inspired crafts, toys, fabrics, clothing and more designed to intrigue any global citizen.

 2016 BAZAARS: African American, Angolan, American Indian, Bangladeshi, Bolivian, Cambodian, Chilean, Chinese, Colombian, Ecuadorian, Egyptian, Ethiopian, Filipino, Finnish, French, German, Ghanaian, Greek, Guatemalan, Hmong, Indian, Iranian, Irish, Japanese, Korean, Latvian, Mexican, Moroccan, Nepalese, Nigerian, Palestinian, Peruvian, Polish, Russian, Rwandan, Sottich, Seychellois, Taiwanese, Tanzanian, Thai, Tibetan, Ugandan, Venezuelan, & Vietnamese.

 FORMOSA CIRCUS ARTS: 2016 VISITING GUEST PERFORMANCE

 The members of FOCA come from different artistic worlds including acrobatics, stunt, dance, theater and more, who combine all these arts to concoct enhanced performance styles while preserving its core value.
-They further develop routines that reflects modern circus and actively promote Circus culture in Taiwan.
-Since the beginning FOCA has combined traditional and modern elements, dance and acrobatics, street culture and theatrical works to set a bar that amalgams tradition and modernization.
+They further develop routines that reflect modern circus and actively promote Circus culture in Taiwan.
+Since the beginning, FOCA has combined traditional and modern elements, dance and acrobatics, street culture and theatrical works to set a bar that amalgams tradition and modernization.
 FOCA continually implements new concepts and pushes their creativity to develop a unique physical language and an original vision – exploring the relationship between the performers and the public.

 – Friday, May 6 at 6PM on the World Stage in Roy Wilkins Auditorium. –